-When compared to previous PICO sNPWT models. †ACTICOAT FLEX 3 and FLEX 7 are only approved for use with NPWT for up to 3 days.
+\When compared to previous PICO sNPWT models. †ACTICOAT FLEX 3 and FLEX 7 are only approved for use with NPWT for up to 3 days.

 1. Smith+Nephew 2019.
 Research & Development Report.
 PICO 14 and PICO 7 Initial Pump Down and Maintenance Pump Down Time Outs RD/19/084.
 2. Smith+Nephew December 2018.
 PICO 14 Service Life Testing: 14 Day Device Lifespan.
 Internal report.
 RD/18/132.

+Forearm laceration

-Individual results will vary Forearm laceration Use of PICO^o 7 sNPWT in the community - A hospital in the home patient Jennifer Garrett - Wound Care Clinical Nurse (Australia) + Key points of PICO 7 sNPWT, the patient was discharged earlier from the acute care setting
+Use of PICOo 7 sNPWT in the community - A hospital in the home patient

+Jennifer Garrett - Wound Care Clinical Nurse (Australia)

+As a result of the application of PICO 7 sNPWT, the patient was discharged earlier from the acute care setting